Some of the offers on this page may have expired.

 Cons: Other cards offer higher rewards rates in similar bonus categories.
 Although the Cashback Match™ feature is generous, it’s a one-time bonus that applies only to your first-year earnings.

 People who regularly spend a lot at gas stations and restaurants have the best chance to maximize this card’s value, and they’re certain to appreciate the first-year bonus.
-Just keep in mind that people who spend a lot at gas stations and restaurants and also have excellent credit have room to be choosy when they’re considering cash back cards.
+Just keep in mind that people who have excellent credit could easily find a card with higher cash back rates in those two categories.

 What is an excellent credit score?

 Credit scores are one of the most important indicators of financial health, but they’re also one of the least understood.
 Your credit score is calculated using a series of factors pulled from your overall credit report.
 The most commonly-used scoring systems are developed by FICO (FICO Score 8) and VantageScore (VantageScore 3.0).